grokdatum/dynamic-media-organization-convention/README.md

 # dynamic-media-organization-convention

 Conventions:
+* These conventions allow for media helper scripts, such as sorting subdirectories by first character, or converting directory structures from flat to nested.
 * Filenames should be "normalized", e.g. converted to [a-z0-9] and periods "."
 * Filename should embed a hash such as SHA256, you can truncate it to 16 or so Characters, example "this.is.a.file...ABCDEF1234567890...txt.
 * This helps with tasks like de-duplication and bit-rot detection.